reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 | **Linux**   | `npm install -g https://github.com/reasonml/reason-cli/archive/beta-v-1.13.7-bin-linux.tar.gz`
 | **Windows** | Please see https://github.com/reasonml/reasonml.github.io/issues/195

-**Extra note for Windows users**: the current editor tooling support for Windows is shaky.
-Please help us improve it through the issue above!
-Thank you.

 ### (Alternative) Through OPAM

 [OPAM](https://opam.ocaml.org) is the native package manager for OCaml.
 If you come from OCaml and don't have npm/yarn, you can optionally install this way, but be careful!